What is Google Gemini (formerly Bard)? Everything you need to know

 1. Open the Google Gemini website in your browser (gemini.google.com).

-2. Click on the “Sign In” button at the bottom right.
+2. Click the “Sign In” button at the bottom left or at the top right.

-3. Enter your email address or phone number that's associated with your Google account.
+3. Enter your email address or phone number that's associated with your Google account and

 Is Google Gemini (formerly Bard) free?

-Anyone who wants to try Google AI Pro can do so for one month; the subscription renews automatically unless cancelled in time.
-Students also have the option to use Google AI Pro for free until the end of the 2026 academic year.
-Students also have the option to use Google AI Pro (formerly Gemini Advanced) for free until the end of the 2026 academic year.
+If you want to test Google AI Pro, you can do so for one month; the subscription is automatically renewed unless canceled in time.
+Students also have the option to use Google AI Pro free of charge until the end of the 2026 academic year.

 What should you not share with Google Gemini?

-Conclusion: Google Gemini as a helpful supplementary research tool
+Google Gemini as a helpful additional research tool

-Google Gemini is a versatile AI-powered assistant that is ideal for research, automation, creative work and exploratory experimentation.
-This is particularly due to its multimodality and large context window.
-Gemini delivers fast results and supports experimental work processes, but as with all chatbots, Gemini does not always provide correct or complete answers.
-It is recommended that you critically review the information provided, especially if it is used for important decisions or external publications.
+Google Gemini is a versatile AI-powered assistant that is ideal for research, automation, complex work, and exploratory information.
+This is particularly possible thanks to multimodality and large context windows.
+Gemini delivers quick results and supports experimental work processes.
+However, as with all chatbots, Gemini does not always necessarily provide correct or complete answers.
+It is recommended that you critically review the information provided, particularly when it is used for important decisions or external publications.

-Both systems now provide up-to-date information from the internet, but differ in their integration with platforms and tools: Gemini is deeply integrated into Google Workspace, Chrome and other Google services, while ChatGPT works via plugins and API connections.
+Both models, GPT and Gemini, now provide up-to-date information from the Internet, but differ in their integration with platforms and tools: Gemini is deeply integrated with Google Workspace, Chrome and other Google services, while ChatGPT works via plugins and API connections.

-Despite their advanced features, Gemini and similar chatbots are less suitable for use in professional customer communication by companies.
-It is difficult to fully control the content, and aspects such as GDPR compliance, company guidelines or legally relevant requirements cannot be reliably implemented, making manual control or post-processing essential.
+Despite the advanced features, Gemini and comparable chatbots are less suitable for professional use in customer communication.
+It is difficult to fully control the content, and aspects such as GDPR compliance, company policies, or legally relevant requirements cannot be reliably implemented, making manual control or post-processing essential.

-The information in this article is regularly updated to ensure accurate and truthful content.
+The information in this article is regularly updated to ensure accuracy and truthful content.

 ChatGPT